 The most important issue is for you to get better so you can go back to work if and when you’re medically ready.

 North Carolina Workers’ Comp Lawyers Evaluate Your Claim – FREE

-In a peer-reviewed survey, the Law Offices of James Scott Farrin was ranked the highest ranking possible for Workers’ Compensation in the Greater Raleigh Metro area by U.S. News – Best Lawyers® “Best Law Firms” in 2016.3
+In a peer-reviewed survey, the Law Offices of James Scott Farrin achieved the highest tier ranking possible for Workers’ Compensation in the Greater Raleigh Metro area by U.S. News – Best Lawyers® “Best Law Firms” for 2019, 2020, and 2021.3

 Many of our workers’ compensation lawyers are North Carolina State Bar Board Certified Workers’ Compensation Specialists.
 There are only 152 Board Certified workers’ comp attorneys licensed to practice in the whole state.4 In addition, we have on the team two former commissioners for the North Carolina Industrial Commission (one of whom is also a former state senator!).